Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Relevance of Diet

-The human body is extremely good at efficiently controlling the availability and amounts of various resources used as part of homeostasis, including hormone levels.
-However, sometimes there are relatively narrow tolerances within which our body can safely operate such as temperature, blood PH and blood sugar glucose levels.
-The use of limited resources within the body will vary based on what one is facing, and this is why diet can play such a massive part in our physical and mental wellbeing.
-One can view diet as providing the building blocks for processes the body needs to perform as part of homeostasis.
-Physical and psychological stress will both utilise more of the bodies resources (see the stress-related article part 2), and these will need replacing, regardless of perceived resilience levels.
-Nutrition is a vast topic and the although author has enough knowledge for his own needs, he cannot remotely do the topic justice.
-Hence, for nutritional advice, it is best to seek an adequately qualified nutritionist and preferably not somebody as just done a module on nutrition as part of another qualification.
-However, the key takeaway, (no pun intended) is that research has demonstrated that some food types can increase various levels of hormones, though too much of anything can be dangerous.
+The human body is extremely good at efficiently controlling the availability and amounts of resources used in homeostasis, including hormone levels.
+However, sometimes there are relatively narrow tolerances within which our body can safely operate, such as temperature, blood PH, blood sugar and glucose levels.
+The use of limited resources within the body will vary based on what one is facing, and this is why diet can play such a massive part in our physical and mental well-being.
+Our diet effectively provides the building blocks for processes the body needs to perform as part of homeostasis.
+Physical and psychological stress will both utilise more of the body's resources. (see the stress-related article part 2).
+These resources will need replacing, regardless of perceived resilience levels.
+Nutrition is a vast topic, and although the author has enough knowledge to meet his needs, he cannot do the topic justice.
+Hence, for nutritional advice, it is best to seek an adequately qualified nutritionist, preferably not somebody who has just done a module on nutrition as part of another qualification.
+However, the key takeaway (no pun intended) is that research has demonstrated that some food types can increase various levels of hormones, though too much of anything can be dangerous.
 Equally, a junk food diet does not help in dealing with stressful situations (see part three of the stress-related article and diet).

 About the Author

 As of December 31st 2020, the author chose to leave the Chiropractic profession due to a planned move back to Australia, where his training and education are not recognised.
 Terry no longer works as a Chiropractor and works as a Myotherapist in Morningside, Brisbane.
-He developed an early interest in soft tissue therapy techniques and advanced myofascial release methods in 2006 for treating various conditions.
+He developed an early interest in soft tissue therapy and Myofascial Release Techniques and that interest has continued to develop since 2006.
 Terry's interests in human performance and trauma have naturally led to him developing a specialism in treating work and sports-related musculoskeletal injuries and Chronic Pain symptoms.

 The author possesses an unusual background for somebody who trained in the McTimoney Chiropractic technique.
 His education, training, and practical experience span over two decades and relate to health's physical and mental aspects.
 He also needed to push his body and mind to the limits of physical and psychological endurance as part of his time serving in Britain's elite military forces.
 His education includes a bachelor of science degree in Business Management, with a specialisation in psychology and mental health in the workplace, an Integrated Masters in Chiropractic, MChiro and a multitude of soft-tissue therapy qualifications (see the about section for more details).
 His soft tissue qualifications range from certificate level right through to a BTEC Level 5 Advanced Diploma in Clinical Sports and Remedial Massage Therapy.
 He has also taught as a senior course coach at the Advanced Diploma level (Myotherapy / Musculoskeletal Therapy) in Australia, both theoretical and practical aspects, including advanced Myofascial Release Techniques and has certification in training and assessment.
 Terry will have taught many of the first students to train as Myotherapists in Brisbane.
 Terry's combination of knowledge through education, training, elite military service, and personal injury history has paid dividends for the patients he sees and has treated over the last 16 years.
 Terry is still extremely active and enjoys distance running, kayaking, mountain biking and endurance-type activities.